-15.35 In certain specific, highly structured transactions firms should exercise reasonable judgement and consider whether additional investigation should be undertaken.
+15.35 In certain specific, highly structured transactions firms should carefully consider whether additional investigation should be undertaken.
 Such investigation may include determining whether over-invoicing or under-invoicing, or any other misrepresentation of value, may be involved, which cannot usually be based solely on the trade documentation itself.
 Nor can the use of external data bases alone be relied upon as most products are not traded in public markets and have no publicly available prices.
-Even where such prices are available, such as those for commodities, firms will not be aware of the terms of trade, discounts involved or quality of the goods etc, so making a determination of the unit pricing will always be difficult.
+Even where such prices are available, such as those for commodities, firms will not be aware of the terms of trade, discounts involved or quality of the goods etc, so making a determination of the unit pricing will often be difficult.
 However, where the unit price of goods is materially different from the current market value, firms should consider whether they have a suspicion and whether they should accordingly submit a SAR to the NCA.

 Proliferation financing

-15.36 Particular issues arise in relation to possible proliferation financing risks presented by customers and products, and these are discussed in Annex 15-VI.
+15.36 Particular issues arise in relation to possible proliferation financing risks presented by customers and products, and these are outlined in Annex 15- IV.

+Customer due diligence (CDD)

 General

-15.37 It is recommended that firms create a risk policy (including the risk of financial crime abuse), controls and procedures appropriate to their business which they may be required to justify to their regulators.

-15.38 Firms should be aware of the addition by the FCA in May 2014 of a new chapter to its Financial crime: a guide for firms, in response to the findings from its thematic review of banks’ trade finance activities, published in July 2013.

-15.39 Whilst it is recognised that firms will not be familiar with all types of documentation they see, they should pay particular attention to transactions which their own analysis and risk policy have identified as high risk and be on enquiry for anything unusual.

-15.40 In addition to this Guidance, firms may also find some useful information in the private sector Wolfsburg Group guidance - Trade Finance Principles 2017 - (see http://www.wolfsberg-principles.com/ and then go to Wolfsburg Standards – Wolfsburg AML Principles).

-Customer due diligence

-General

-15.41 With the partial exception of Collections (see below), the required due diligence must be undertaken on the customer who is the instructing party for the purpose of the transaction (see below).
-Due diligence on other parties to the transaction, including other customers, should be undertaken where required by a firm's risk policy.
-Reference to Part I, Chapter 5 should be made as appropriate.
-Additional due diligence on other parties, and possibly on the transaction itself, should be undertaken where required by the firm's internal risk policy and where the firm is specifically on enquiry.
+15.37 CDD must be undertaken on the customer who is the instructing party for the purpose of the transaction, before the transaction.
+Reference to Part I, Chapter 5 and Part II Sector 16 should be made as appropriate.
+Due diligence on other parties, and on the transaction itself, should be undertaken in line with the firm’s risk based approach. .

-15.42 It should be noted that the instructing party will normally be an existing customer of the firm but, if not, due diligence must be undertaken on the instructing party before proceeding with the transaction (see Part I, Chapter 5).
+Who is the customer and who are the relevant 3rd parties?

-15.43 The following list of instructing parties is not exhaustive and where necessary firms will need to decide in each case who the instructing party is (these enquiries are in addition to the standard due diligence undertaken by the firm as a condition of its account relationship):
+15.38 The following table outlines the parties on whom CDD must be conducted, or on whom other due diligence should be conducted.
+The list is not exhaustive and where necessary firms will need to decide in each case who the instructing party is and who the other relevant parties are.

+Figure 1